 Bees Are Important To The Ecosystem

-Bees produce honey to feed their colonies during the cold months, but humans and other species have been able to benefit off their honey production just as well.
+Bees produce honey to feed their colonies during the cold months, but humans and other species have been able to benefit from their honey production just as well.
 It seems we aren’t the only species with a bit of a sweet tooth.
-Other insects hunt in search for honey, as well as larger animals such as hummingbirds and raccoons.
+Other insects hunt in search of honey, as well as larger animals such as hummingbirds and raccoons.

 Aside from creating a food source for wildlife, bees also help create homes for various species of wild animals and insects.
 It all comes down to pollination.

 Bees pollinate flowers and help create not only a home for many insects but also a colorful landscape that’s a joy for all to look at.
 But they don’t just stop at flowers.
 In fact, there are many tree species that would not be able to grow at all if it weren’t for the pollinating of honey bees and other varieties such as mason bees.

 Without bees to help the growth of many natural habitats including tropical and deciduous forests, as well as creating a food source for many other species, much of our planet’s wildlife would slowly disappear over time.

 Bees might very well be the superheroes of planet Earth.
 They, along with the other pollinating animals, make it possible for all of us to co-exist in a healthy, thriving ecosystem.

 We are all like a new plant.
 Yes, we need water, and soil (or earth), and sunshine to thrive.
 But we also need a little helping hand from our friends.
 Without bees, we wouldn’t have our favorite foods and we’d be far less healthy as our diets would be quite different without the nutrition from the fruits and veggies the bees so graciously pollinated for us.